htwddwiedem/SimLuxJS/README.md

 SimLuxJS is an open JavScript-based discrete event simulator.

-Please reda the conference paper (*.pdf) first for a history and the common goal fo the project.
+Please read the conference paper (*.pdf) first for a short history and the common goal fo the project.

 In the repo you will find SimLuxJS-kernel in the file SimLuxJS.js.